nummacway/gb300/README.md

 * [GB300 Boot Logo Changer](https://dteyn.github.io/sf2000/tools/bootLogoChangerGB300.htm) by Dteyn

 **(GB300 v2 only)** The following tools were made specifically for the GB300 v2:
 * [multicore for GB300](https://github.com/tzubertowski/gb300_multicore/releases) by osaka, Prosty, Karl Ellis, Mutandone and the creators of the original multicore for SF2000 (mostly kobil).
+Use v0.3.1 or newer.
 * [GB300+SF2000 Tool v2](https://github.com/nummacway/gb300-sf2000-tool/releases/) by me (numma_cway), also increases number of supported Neo Geo games on stock
 * You can probably use tadpole, but it won't be able to manage PCE ROMs and does not support multicore. madpole does support multicore, but doesn't not support PCE either.